Policy

 Policy on Children’s Rights

 The Sanwa Group believes that children, who will be the leaders of the next generation, are in a position where their rights are easily violated, despite their importance to the sustainable development of society.
 For this reason, the civil rights of children require special consideration.
-Based on this understanding, we support the Children's Rights and Business Principles for safeguarding children's rights, and we prohibit, within our Compliance Code of Conduct, all forms of forced labor and child labor, including slavery and human trafficking.
+Based on this understanding, we support the Children's Rights and Business Principles for safeguarding children's rights, and we prohibit, within our Compliance Code of Conduct, and Sanwa Group Human Rights Policy, all forms of forced labor and child labor, including slavery and human trafficking.
 We also pursue social contribution activities aimed at improving rights of children.
 For example, we make donations to the Boys & Girls Clubs of America, which provides after-school programs in the U.S.

 Compliance Code of Conduct and Case Study Booklet